 For information concerning the Transcanyon Waterline project, please visit the National Park Service website.

 Phantom Ranch is a historic oasis nestled at the bottom of Grand Canyon.
 It is on the north side of the Colorado River tucked in beside Bright Angel Creek.
-Phantom is the only lodging below the canyon rim.
-The Ranch can only be reached by mule, by foot or by rafting the Colorado River.
+Phantom Ranch is the only lodging below the canyon rim, and can only be reached by mule, on foot, or by rafting the Colorado River.

 In the 1920’s, the National Park Service selected the Fred Harvey Company to build a tourist facility within the canyon.
-Mary Jane Colter was commissioned to draw up the plans.
+Mary Elizabeth Jane Colter was commissioned to draft the plans for the facility.
 She produced sketches for a series of cabins.
-Everyone was pleased and announced they would name it Roosevelt’s Chalets.
-Upon which she snatched up her work and declared, “Not if you are going to be using my work”.
+Everyone was pleased, and it was soon announced that the accommodations would be named Roosevelt’s Chalets.
+Upon which Colter snatched up her blueprints and declared, “Not if you are going to be using my work.”
 A consummate perfectionist, she had already chosen the name: Phantom Ranch.
 The rustic cabins and main lodge are built of wood and native stone blending with the natural beauty of the setting.

-HIKERS – If you are hiking the canyon or meeting/departing a white water trip, and wish to stay at Phantom Ranch in a cabin or a dorm, you must call our Central Reservations Office.
-Due to the popularity and high demand for Phantom Ranch Reservations, bookings are on a first come first serve basis.
-Room inventory opens for sale 13 months prior to your desired arrival date, on the first day of each month.
+If you are hiking the canyon or meeting/departing on a whitewater trip, and wish to stay at Phantom Ranch in a cabin or a dorm, you must call our Central Reservations Office.

 Central Reservations Hours of Operation

 Daily – 7:00 a.m. to 7:00 p.m., Mountain Time (observing daylight savings time)

 NOTES: The reservations office is closed Thanksgiving, Christmas and New Year’s Day.